-Cutting to the chase: When you make changes to you diet and introduce wholefoods you’ll notice progressive, leading in to dramatic changes.
+When you make changes to you diet and introduce wholefoods you’ll be likely to notice progressive, leading in to dramatic changes.
 When it comes to the many seaweed benefits, as a wholefood, the list is extensive.

 - Improving thyroid functioning